 |click on image to enlarge|

-The family name seemed to evolve as do many migrants names.
+The family name seemed to evolve as do many migrants names, but whether it evolved or was just plain misspelled on a document is cause for discussion another day.

 The 1920 Census Enumeration states the following information: Anna (also known as Ona) was enumerated in Chicago where she and her husband, Peter, rented a place to live at 3500 Carroll Avenue.
 Peter and Anna “Makiskors” were both age 29.
 They were born in Russia/Lithuania as were their parents.
 Peter worked as a janitor in an apartment building.
 Their children: Louise, age 2 1/2,